microsoft/net-offloads/quic-encryption-offload.md

 #### IsAdd

-This bit indicates if the new connection offload is being added (when set to `1`) or being removed (when set to `0`).
+Indicates whether the connection offload is being added (`1`) or removed (`0`).

 #### IsTransmit

-This bit indicates if the new connection offload is for transmit (when set to `1`) or for receive (when set to `0`).
+Indicates whether the offload is for connection transmit (`1`) or receive (`0`).

 #### RESERVED

-Reserved for possible future use.
+Reserved for future use.
 Must be set to `0`.

 #### CipherType

-This indicates the type of crypographic algorithm being used for the offload.
+Indicates the cipher type to be used.

 #### AddressFamily

-This indicates the family (IPv4 or IPv6) of the IP address contained in the `Address` field.
+Indicates the family (IPv4 or IPv6) of the IP address contained in the `Address` field.

 #### UdpPort

-This is the UDP port associated with the connection offload, in network byte order.
+The destination UDP port of the connection, in network byte order.

 #### ConnectionIdLength

-This indicates the length of the QUIC connection ID in the `ConnectionId` field.
-It may be zero.
+The length of the QUIC connection ID in the `ConnectionId` field.
+May be zero.

 #### Address

-This is the IPv4 or IPv6 address (type depending on `AddressFamily`) for the connection offload.
+The IPv4 or IPv6 (depending on `AddressFamily`) destination address of the connection.

 #### ConnectionId

-This is the QUIC connection ID for the connection offload.
+The QUIC connection ID.

 #### PayloadKey

-The AEAD key (not traffic secret) for the QUIC packet payload encryption or decryption (depending on `IsTransmit`) of the connection.
+The AEAD key (not traffic secret) for the QUIC packet payload encryption or decryption (depending on `IsTransmit`).

 #### HeaderKey

-The AEAD key (not traffic secret) for the QUIC packet header encryption or decryption (depending on `IsTransmit`) of the connection.
+The AEAD key (not traffic secret) for the QUIC packet header encryption or decryption (depending on `IsTransmit`).

 #### PayloadIv

-The AEAD IV for the QUIC packet payload encryption or decryption (depending on `IsTransmit`) of the connection.
+The AEAD IV for the QUIC packet payload encryption or decryption (depending on `IsTransmit`).

 ### Return value

 If no error occurs, `setsockopt` returns zero.
 If QEO or the specific `CipherType` is not supported by the operating system, then the `setsockopt` call will fail with status `WSAEINVAL`.

-### Remarks

-The `SO_QEO_CONNECTION` socket option is used to push one or more `QEO_CONNECTION` structs to add or remove QUIC connection offloads.
-See the following sections on [Sending Packets](#sending-packets) and [Receiving Packets](#receiving-packets) for how to then leverage this offload on the datapath.

 ## Sending Packets